-Prerequisites: Approval of High School Principal
+Prerequisites: Approval of High School Principal and Instructor

 Description: Core Plus is a guided study hall designed for students who struggle with school and do not qualify for any type of specially designed instruction or other educational services.
 Time is given during this period to work on assignments from other classes, check school emails, check grade reports, and improve educational skills.
+Students will be given a daily grade based on work habits and a monthly grade based on the educational study skill presented.
+Grading will be Pass/Fail, and the course grade will not factor into the student's overall GPA.